 Our initial focus was on providing congregationally-based, volunteer-directed overnight shelter, meals, and non-faith-based hospitality from 5pm to 7am each night.
 It provided welcome relief to our guest parents and children.
 However, it soon became apparent that to provide lasting community impact, our mission needed to be broadened to day services to help our sheltered families become self-sufficient.
 The provision of case management services and a day-time center from which families could manage their affairs was thus added to our program mix.
 This expanded mission was significantly more extensive in terms of staffing, facilities, and services, and the next few years were focused on developing the operational and financial infrastructure to provide these services.
 FFH continues to expand its services along the continuum of care to most effectively and efficiently support our adult and child guests to sustainable self-sufficiency.
 We are currently in the planning process for establishing transitional housing to support our sheltered guest families who need more time and support, and to serve more families on our Overnight Shelter waitlist.

 FFH’s membership has grown to include over 30 congregations in Fort Collins, of various faiths and denominations.
 The United Way of Larimer County served as our fiscal agent and supporter since our inception.
 In March 2015, we received our 501(c)3 nonprofit status with the Internal Revenue Service.
-In our 2015-16 fiscal year, we have managed all financials ourselves with the support of our capable bookkeeper and Board Treasurer.
-We are becoming increasingly independent of United Way’s administration, relying at this time on their administration of staff and benefits.
+Since our 2015-16 fiscal year, we have managed all financials ourselves with the support of our capable bookkeeper and Board Treasurer.

 In 2018, Faith Family Hospitality changed our name to Family Housing Network of Fort Collins.
 Faith Family Hospitality remains the name of our overnight program.